ome/devspace/README.md

 #### OpenStack configuration

-The following steps only need to be done the first time you want to generate instances.
+The following steps are only need to be done the first time you want to generate instances.

 * Log into [OpenStack](https://pony.openmicroscopy.org)
 * Register a key: Go to ``Access & Security > Key Pairs`` and click on ``Import Key Pair``.
 Copy the content of the public key you use to access our resources e.g. ``id_rsa.pub``